vethilm/ReactSite/README.md

     - [[ how to intall and use ]]
     - [[ example ]]
 - Components, props, and state management.
+    - components are independant resuable bits of code that return HTML.
 - Hooks and lifecycle methods.
+     -
 - Routing with React Router.
 - State management with Context API or Redux.
 - Best practices for React development.